kokoko3k/koko-aio-slang/docs-ng.md

     Use higher quality deconvergence by flattering rgb scanlines when <br>
     deconvergence is high and by syncing them to the deconvergence settings.<br>
     This has a measurable performance impact on lower spec GPUs.<br><br>
-    To use it, in file config-user.txt, turn the line: <br>
+    To use it, in file config-user-optional.txt, turn the line: <br>
     ```// #define HQ_DECON```
     <br>into: <br>
     ```#define HQ_DECON```<br>

 **FXAA tuning:**<br>
-    To change fxaa behaviour, in file config-user.txt, turn the line: <br>
+    To change fxaa behaviour, in file config-user-optional.txt, turn the line: <br>
     ```// #define FXAA_PRESET 2.0```
     <br>into: <br>
     ```#define FXAA_PRESET 2.0```<br>